-- + For embedded audio, the AAC audio format must be used. - + For sidecar/stand-alone audio, the AIFF, WAV, M4A, or AAC container types can be used.
+- + For embedded audio, the AAC audio format must be used.
+This can be problematic, therefore sidecar files are recommended for multi-channel audio output. - + For sidecar/stand-alone audio, the AIFF, WAV, M4A, or AAC container types can be used.
 The MP3 container cannot be used.

 When the Mbox application launches, it is configured for a specific number of channels of audio playback using the Audio > Audio Channels preference.
 This preference defaults to 2 channels, but any value from 2 to 24 can be entered.
+Guidelines: